 It shall be unlawful for anyone, other than a public official duly authorized by law, to confiscate, destroy or attempt to destroy identity documents, documents authorizing entry to or stay, residence or establishment in the national territory or work permits.
 No authorized confiscation of such documents shall take place without delivery of a detailed receipt.
-In no case shall it be permitted to destroy the passport or equivalent document of a migrant worker or a member of his or her family.
+In no case shall it be permitted to destroy the passport or equivalent document of migrant workers or members of their families.

 - 1. Migrant workers and members of their families shall not be subject to measures of collective expulsion.
 Each case of expulsion shall be examined and decided individually. - 2.
 Migrant workers and members of their families may be expelled from the territory of a State Party only in pursuance of a decision taken by the competent authority in accordance with law. - 3.
 The decision shall be communicated to them in a language they understand.
 Upon their request where not otherwise mandatory, the decision shall be communicated to them in writing and, save in exceptional circumstances on account of national security, the reasons for the decision likewise stated.
-The person concerned shall be informed of these rights before or at the latest at the time the decision is rendered.

-- 4. Except where a final decision is pronounced by a judicial authority, the person concerned shall have the right to submit the reason against his or her expulsion and to have his or her case reviewed by the competent authority, unless compelling reasons of national security require otherwise.
+The persons concerned shall be informed of these rights before or at the latest at the time the decision is rendered. - 4.
+Except where a final decision is pronounced by a judicial authority, the persons concerned shall have the right to submit the reason against their expulsion and to have their cases reviewed by the competent authority, unless compelling reasons of national security require otherwise.
 Pending such review, the person concerned shall have the right to seek a stay of the decision of expulsion. - 5.
-If a decision of expulsion that has already been executed is subsequently annulled, the person concerned shall have the right to seek compensation according to law and the earlier decision shall not be used to prevent him or her from re-entering the State concerned. - 6.
-In case of expulsion, the person concerned shall have a reasonable opportunity before or after departure to settle any claims for wages and other entitlements due to him or her and any pending liabilities. - 7.
-Without prejudice to the execution of a decision of expulsion, a migrant worker or a member of his or her family who is subject to such a decision may seek entry into a State other than his or her State of origin. - 8.
-In case of expulsion of a migrant worker or a member of his or her family the costs of expulsion shall not be borne by him or her.
-The person concerned may be required to pay his or her own travel costs. - 9.
-Expulsion from the State of employment shall not in itself prejudice any rights of a migrant worker or a member of his or her family acquired in accordance with the law of that State, including the right to receive wages and other entitlements due to him or her.
+If a decision of expulsion that has already been executed is subsequently annulled, the person concerned shall have the right to seek compensation according to law and the earlier decision shall not be used to prevent that person from re-entering the State concerned. - 6.
+In case of expulsion, the persons concerned shall have a reasonable opportunity before or after departure to settle any claims for wages and other entitlements due to them and any pending liabilities. - 7.
+Without prejudice to the execution of a decision of expulsion, migrant workers or members of their families who are subject to such a decision may seek entry into a State other than their State of origin. - 8.
+In case of expulsion of migrant workers or members of their families the costs of expulsion shall not be borne by them.
+The persons concerned may be required to pay their own travel costs.

+9. Expulsion from the State of employment shall not in itself prejudice any rights of migrant workers or members of their families acquired in accordance with the law of that State, including the right to receive wages and other entitlements due to them.

 - 1. Migrant workers and members of their families shall have the right to have recourse to the protection and assistance of the consular or diplomatic representatives of their State of origin whenever the rights recognized in the present Convention are impaired. - 2.
-In particular, in case of expulsion the migrant worker or members of his or her family concerned shall be informed of this right without delay and the authorities of the expelling State shall facilitate the exercise of such right.
+In particular, in case of expulsion the migrant workers or members of their families concerned shall be informed of this right without delay and the authorities of the expelling State shall facilitate the exercise of such right.

-Every migrant worker and every member of a migrant worker's family shall have the right to recognition everywhere as a person before the law.
+Migrant workers and members of their families shall have the right to recognition everywhere as a person before the law.